circlespainter/servlet3-filter-async-test/README.md

 Here are some possible strategies (and their shortcomings) to dispatch Spring processing to a custom async execution context:

 * Starting the async context in a special outmost (i.e. first) filter -> hits bugs in containers
+  * Jetty could be patched by wrapping the request but unfortunately the `doFilter` implementation in (at least) 8.1.5 to 9.2.4 assumes either that the request is not wrapped or that the unwrapped one can be found in an internal threadlocal, which is clearly not true when dispatching to a different thread as it is the case when in async mode.
 * Starting the async context in a DispatcherServlet (Springs Web MVC central servlet) initiating Spring special async bookkeeping
   -> Spring request processing invoked by the servlet assumes that the bookkeeping hasn't already been started, so it would need to be "patched" with customized beans